DynamoMTL/shopify-pipeline/README.md

 `src/assets/vendors`

-Sometimes you need the ability to upload un-modified files to the Shopify server.
+Sometimes you need the ability to upload unmodified files to the Shopify server.
 This is where the `vendors` directory comes in.
 Any files placed inside this directory will be uploaded, as-is, to Shopify.
 To reference them in your `.liquid` files, you'll want to [ensure Webpack doesn't parse your liquid filters](how-to-prevent-webpack-from-parsing-some-liquid-methods-and-filters) when referencing those files.

-This special directory can be usefull for files added by plugins you've installed, or for when you need to construct an image URL in Liquid.
+This special directory can be useful for files added by plugins you've installed, or for when you need to construct an image URL in Liquid.

 ## Using the Tool